 Look, I get it.

-For those more familiar with Latin America, it’s easy to see why you’d think that a Brazilian understands Spanish.
+For those with a very basic and limited understanding of Latin America, it’s easy to see why you’d think that a Brazilian understands Spanish.

 And they might!

 As you’ll see here, apparently 7% of Brazilians speak English and 4% speak Spanish.